robertoz-01/blood-tests-extractor/README.md

 ## Example

-From a PDF containing:
+From a PDF containing

 <kbd> ![Section of a PDF containing a blood test result](docs/input.png) </kbd>

-With the request:
+with the HTTP request

 ```shell
 curl -F file=@examples/input/checkup-2025-01-15.pdf http://localhost:8000/blood-test-pdf | jq
 ```

-You get the response:
+you get the JSON response:

 ```json
 [